Diverse Habitats all located within the Los Angeles Harbor!

 Riprap

-Most of the shoreline and the breakwaters of the Port Complex consists of rock dikes known as riprap, which represents nearly 50 miles of rocky shoreline.
+Most of the shoreline and the breakwaters of the Port Complex consists of rock dikes known as riprap, which represents over 40 miles of rocky shoreline.
 These areas provide shelter for fish and…

 Pilings